Kapendev/parin/README.md

     ```

     Popka doesn't require raylib-d, but we include it as a dependency for its convenient raylib download script.
+    It is recommended to remove raylib-d from your dub.json file after the installation is complete.

 2. **Compile example**